peacey/split-vpn/README.md

     ```

     * Comment out the pre-up line at the beginning if you want your forced clients to be able to access the Internet if wireguard fails to start (i.e. commenting it out doesn't enable the iptables kill switch until after the VPN tunnel is brought up).
     * The above script will wait up to 5 seconds for the wireguard-go container to start before running the split-vpn up hook to set up the split-vpn rules.
+The split-vpn up hook will not be run if wireguard-go did not start up correctly.

 7. Run the 20-wireguard.sh script: `/mnt/data/on_boot.d/20-wireguard.sh`.